ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

     1. You can build either a user-item matrix or an item-item matrix.
 What are the pros and cons of each approach?
     1. How would you handle a new user who hasn’t made any purchases in the past?

+11. What are the key parameters in DBSCAN, and what do they represent?
+12. What is the difference between core points, border points, and noise points in DBSCAN?
+13. How does DBSCAN handle clusters of different shapes?
+14. What are the advantages of using DBSCAN over other clustering algorithms, such as K-means?